sromer2020/skate-project/README.md

 - cv2 3.4.5 or higher

 ## Usage

-![[example generated images]](docs/example_images.png "example generated images")
+![[example generated images]](docs/example_images.png "example generated images") The result of passing a video of a skateboard where the camera revolved around the skateboard to the frameripper.

 In order to use this project's Patented Intellicrop™ automated feature-cropping feature, a directory containing videos of the object you want to filter out filmed under controlled conditions but changing camera angles, or controlled camera angles and changing conditions must be created.
 In our case, each of our videos consisted of the object in question filmed under static lighting conditions through either:
 * revolution of the camera around the object at a given height, or